Unakkaga Oru Kavithai: Plot

 In Pollachi, Vinoth is a good-for-nothing youngster who often gets into trouble, and his parents hate him for being irresponsible.
-For his studies, Vinoth joins a college in Chennai.
+For his studies, he joins a college in Chennai.
 He slowly becomes a hard-working student, and he even donates one of his kidneys to an ill girl.
-His college mate Nandhini falls in love with him but her father Jairam, who is greedy, wants her to marry her wicked relative Sunil.
+His college mate Nandhini falls in love with him but her greedy father Jairam wants her to marry her wicked relative Sunil.
 In the meantime, the lecherous college student Rocky falls under the spell of Nandhini and wants to marry her.

 Nandhini finally declares her love to Vinoth, and he accepts.
 Meanwhile, Jairam kicks Sunil out his house.
 He then makes a deal with Rocky and promises him to give his daughter in exchange for money.
 When Jairam discovers her love affair, he does not allow his daughter Nandhini to go to college and locks her in a room.
-Vinoth enters her house to save her, and during the fight, he is stabbed by Rocky.
+Vinoth enters her house to save her, but during the fight, he is stabbed by Rocky.
 At the hospital, the doctor announces that Vinoth's remaining kidney is heavily damaged.
-The film ends with Vinoth dying in the hospital bed and Nandhini, his parents and his friends mourning his death.
+The film ends with Vinoth dying in the hospital bed and Nandhini, his parents, and his friends mourning his death.

 Cast

+As per the film's opening credits: